-The responsibilities are as follows:
+The responsibilities are divided as follows:

-- Management of the Company is responsible for the preparation of the prospectus that contains at least the information required by or pursuant to the Wft for the prospectus of an ICBE. - Our responsibility is to issue an assurance report as referred to in section 4:49 subsection 2c Wft.
+- 1 The management board of Fund is responsible for drawing up the prospectus that contains at least the data required for a UCITS prospectus in accordance with the Wft. - 2 Our responsibility is to issue a statement within the meaning of Section 4:49, Subsection 2c of the Wft.